openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 Student Info and Progress Data
 ##############################

-The following sections detail how edX stores stateful data for students internally.
+This section details how edX stores stateful data for students internally.
 This information can be useful for developers and researchers who are examining database exports.

 .. contents::
   :local: